-If there is a risk of malaria at your destination, you may need to take medicine to prevent it.
-People who have weakened immune systems can get seriously ill from malaria, so it’s important to closely follow your doctor’s instructions for taking the medicine, which may include taking it for several weeks before and after the trip.
-You should also take steps to avoid mosquito bites: wear insect repellent, wear long pants and sleeves, and sleep under a net if your rooms are exposed to the outdoors.
+You may need to take medicine to prevent malaria, depending on your destination.
+People with weakened immune systems can get seriously ill from malaria.
+It is important to follow closely your doctor’s instructions for taking the medicine, which may include taking it for several weeks before and after the trip.
+You should also take steps to avoid mosquito bites: wear insect repellent, wear long pants and sleeves, and sleep under a bed net if your rooms are open to the outdoors.

 Depending on where you are going and what you will be doing, your doctor may also prescribe medicine to prevent altitude illness or to treat travelers’ diarrhea(/travel/page/travelers-diarrhea).
 People with weakened immune systems are especially prone to travelers’ diarrhea.
 Be sure to follow CDC’s advice for eating and drinking safely.

 Overall, if you are feeling sick, do not travel before talking to your doctor.